teambit/docs/docs/preview/overview.md

 ## Preview runtime

-The preview runtime is, essentially, an application, isolated from Bit's UI, and integrated into it using an iframe.
-This application uses an Env's specific configurations to bundle and render its components' visualizations.
+The preview runtime is an isolated execution environment that is integrated into Bit's UI using an iframe.
+It is essentially, an application that renders component previews, using the technologies and configurations that are right for them.

-That gives you the freedom to render any component preview, regardless of the set of technologies used to implement it.
+Having an isolated preview environment or multiple isolated preview environments, means that your component previews can be implemented in any way.
+For example, you can implement and render component previews as Angular components, even though Bit's UI is implemented using React.

 <Image src={fetchPreviewsImg} />